-Savoy Cabbage will grow to be about 14 inches tall at maturity, with a spread of 24 inches.
+Savoy Ace Cabbage will grow to be about 14 inches tall at maturity, with a spread of 24 inches.
 When planted in rows, individual plants should be spaced approximately 18 inches apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.

 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This species is not originally from North America, and it is considered by many to be an heirloom plant.
+This is a selected variety of a species not originally from North America.